learnk8s/learnk8s.io/src/microsAuthentication/content.md

 clusterrolebinding.rbac.authorization.k8s.io/role-tokenreview-binding created
 ```

-You have now created a service account and associated it with a ClusterRole to allow it to invoke the TokenReview API.
+You have now created a Service Account and associated it with a ClusterRole to allow it to invoke the TokenReview API.

 _How should you use it?_